Is colostrum enough to feed my baby?

 How do I know if I’m producing enough milk?

 The most important sign you are producing enough milk is that your baby is gaining weight and following his weight curve.
-The child health clinic can help you with this.
+The child health centre can help you with this.
 If you exclusively breastfeed, you can be confident that your baby is getting enough to eat if he has a wet nappy at least 5-6 times a day and a dirty nappy at least twice a day.
 This applies from day 4-5 through to the end of baby’s first month.
 Some babies may have a dirty nappy less often even though they are feeding well.
 While you are breastfeeding, you may notice that your baby is actually feeding, as you can both see and hear baby swallowing.

 How do I know if my baby is hungry?